MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseSourceCollection.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ADDITIONALSOURCES <IMicrosoftGraphEdiscoveryDataSource\[]>: Adds an additional source to the sourceCollection.
+ADDITIONALSOURCES <IMicrosoftGraphEdiscoveryDataSource[]>: Adds an additional source to the sourceCollection.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
-This property is read-only.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
-      - `[Id <String>]`: The identifier of the identity.
-This property is read-only.
+      - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[CreatedDateTime <DateTime?>]`: The date and time the dataSource was created.
   - `[DisplayName <String>]`: The display name of the dataSource.
 This will be the name of the SharePoint site.
   - `[HoldStatus <String>]`: dataSourceHoldStatus

-ADDTOREVIEWSETOPERATION `<IMicrosoftGraphEdiscoveryAddToReviewSetOperation>`: addToReviewSetOperation
+ADDTOREVIEWSETOPERATION <IMicrosoftGraphEdiscoveryAddToReviewSetOperation>: addToReviewSetOperation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Action <String>]`: caseAction
   - `[CompletedDateTime <DateTime?>]`: The date and time the operation was completed.